 Patriarchy = CO2 di Claire Fontaine

-The installation, blending with the sky during the day, symbolically highlighted the invisible yet pervasive impacts of patriarchy and carbon emissions in our intensely cultivated natural environment.
-Fontaine’s work aimed to provoke reflection on unsustainable social norms, promoting transformative change towards a more harmonious relationship with nature and human connections, challenging harmful patriarchal structures and environmental degradation.
+Camouflaged against the sky during the day, the installation became visible when illuminated, symbolically highlighting the invisible yet pervasive impacts of patriarchy and carbon emissions within our intensively cultivated natural environment.
+Fontaine’s work sought to encourage reflection on unsustainable social norms, promoting transformative change toward a more harmonious relationship with nature and human connections—challenging harmful patriarchal structures and environmental degradation.

 Noto

-Dilemma of a Starry Night by Emiliano Maggi
+Dilemma of a Starry Night di Emiliano Maggi

-On August 2, 2023, at Planeta’s Buonivini winery in Noto, the exhibition “A Dilemma for a Starry Night” by artist Emiliano Maggi, curated by Vito Planeta, was inaugurated.
+On August 2, 2023, at Planeta’s Buonivini Winery in Noto, the exhibition “A Dilemma for a Starry Night” by artist Emiliano Maggi, curated by Vito Planeta, was inaugurated.
 The evening featured a performance by the duo I Canzonieri, composed of Maggi himself and musician Cosimo Damiano.
-This second performance by the duo, which debuted during the 9th edition of Viaggio in Sicilia, captivated the audience under the starry skies of Noto.
-The performance, inspired by the writings of medieval poet Al-Ballanubi, accompanied a selection of works reflecting on the mathematical theme of the dilemma and the ambivalences between past and future, day and night, in a creative dialogue with Sicily.
+This marked the duo’s second performance, following their debut during the 9th edition of Viaggio in Sicilia, captivating the audience beneath the starry skies of Noto.
+Inspired by the writings of the medieval poet Al-Ballanubi, the performance accompanied a selection of works reflecting on the mathematical concept of the dilemma and the ambivalences between past and future, day and night—creating a creative dialogue with Sicily.

 Etna